Established: January, 1958 an ARRL Affiliated Club since 1961

 Once you have selected a DX cluster node that has a broad coverage area and high availability, there are a few things you should consider.

 Let the DX Cluster do any filtering of spots.
 Do not try to filter them locally (on your PC).
 Let the network/cluster do the work it is/was designed to do, it is much more efficient at the task.

 There is very little benefit in seeing a DX spot from France in the middle of the afternoon in Detroit telling you that a station from Israel is on 160m.
 You won't hear it.
 As such, you should filter it from being sent to you.
-There are many ways to do filters. is to send the following command to your cluster node - "accept/spots by zone 3,4,5".
+There are many ways to do filters.
+One is to send the following command to your cluster node - "accept/spots by zone 3,4,5".
 If you live in the United States, you will only see spots from CQ zones 3, 4, and 5.
-You can find DX cluster filtering guides on the internet (a good search is your friend).
+You can find DX cluster filtering guides on the internet (a good internet search is a friend for this).

-Pick a DX cluster node that doesn't filter spots inbound or outbound.
-But do filter the spots in your cluster connection so that you won't see irrelevant spots.
+Pick a DX cluster node that doesn't filter spots inbound or outbound for the node.
+But do filter the spots in your cluster connection, so that you won't see all the irrelevant spots.

 Don't just be a consumer of spots.
 Send some too!
 Be part of the 'crowd' and source up your data.
-Enjoy chasing some DX.
+Enjoy chasing your DX!